5 of the best deadline-day transfers

 Most Premier League clubs were active on the last day of the transfer window, with a number of high-profile deals signed and sealed.

-With Enzo Fernandez’s proposed British transfer record move from Benfica to Chelsea still yet to be officially completed, the PA news agency takes a look at some of the confirmed moves to beat the deadline.
+As late transfer activity saw a record £815m spent by top-flight clubs in January, the PA news agency takes a look at some of the best moves to beat the deadline.

 Jorginho – Chelsea to Arsenal (£12million)